 The application was originally brought before the Planning Committee at the meeting held on 22 March 2018.
 The Committee resolved to defer the application to allow for discussions to occur between the Officers and the applicant and the LPA's independent viability assessors Adams Integra regarding the viability of the development and contributions towards Affordable Housing.
-Section 7.12 of this report was updated accordingly.
-At the April meeting the Committee resolved to defer the application to allow for Officers to seek amendments in relation to parking provision within the site.
-Section 7.9 of this report has been updated accordingly; however in summary the following amendments have been received:
+Section 7.12 of this report has been updated accordingly.